 No bike?
 No problem.
 Riding the Whistler Mountain Bike Park requires a different setup than what you might be used to.
-Garbanzo Rentals, located in Whistler Village and Creekside, offers the latest mountain bikes for downhill riding exclusively from GT.
+Garbanzo Rentals, located in Whistler Village, offer the latest mountain bikes for downhill riding exclusively from GT.
 Head into the shop to get fitted with the right bike and proper gear.
+Bikes must have a brake for each wheel.
 Rentals are available hourly, daily or weekly.
-Pre-book online and save up to 20%.
+Pre-book online.
 Visit whistlerblackcomb.com/bikerentals to find out more.